nstene/SleepSEEG/doc/feature_extraction.rst

     represents signum function, <・> stands for mean, |・| stands for absolute value and ΔΦ is a phase difference between two iEEG signals.

-  - PLI could be in general also calculaced without absolute value, then the sign represents direction.
+  - PLI could be in general also calculated without absolute value, then the sign represents direction.
 This feature does not alow calculation of signed value.

   - Maximum time-lag should not exceed fmax/2.
 The maximum value of PLI is stored